AmrMaghraby/challenge-Instabug/README.md

 To run application (GUI)

 1.in session_store.rb<br/>
 2.comment this line
-    Rails.application.config.session_store :disabled I added this line to prevent postman from storing cookies.
+    Rails.application.config.session_store :disabled I added this line to prevent postman from storing cookies.<br/>
-3.Also you need to comment in every controller "respond_to :json" added to respond on postman by json "skip_forgery_protection" added to by passes authenication alert by rails during testing 4.After that run the server and go to /users/sign_in
+3.Also you need to comment in every controller "respond_to :json" added to respond on postman by json "skip_forgery_protection" added to by passes authenication alert by rails during testing<br/>
+4.After that run the server and go to /users/sign_in<br/>

 Here is how it looks like: